Langtang, Rasuwa

-Langtang was a village development committee (VDC) in Rasuwa District in the Bagmati Zone of northern Nepal.
+Langtang is a village development committee (VDC) in Rasuwa District in the Bagmati Zone of northern Nepal.
 It was located within the Langtang valley, approximately 40 miles northeast of Kathmandu.
 At the time of the 1991 Nepal census, it had a population of 468 people living in 100 individual households.

 History

 Langtang Village is thought to have been first settled by ethnic Tibetans in approximately the 15th century.
 Local legends state that a traveling Buddhist Lama was chasing an escaped yak when he spotted the fertile valley.
 For most of its history, Langtang Village depended on subsistence agriculture.

 Tourism in Langtang began in the 1970s, increasing economic opportunities for the residents.
 Located between several 20,000 foot mountains with summits 8,000 to 10,000 feet above the village, Langtang became a popular destination among trekkers due to its scenic natural landscape and proximity to features such as the mountain of Langtang Lirung and several glacial lakes in Langtang National Park.
 Right up until its destruction in 2015, Langtang valley and the village of Langtang were thought to be one of the most beautiful valleys in the Himalayas.
 It saw an average of 20,000 visitors a year, making it Nepal's third most popular trekking area.